xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 - The instance should stop automatically at 10 PM

 ## 6. Configure Auto Start EC2 (Same as Stop Lambda Function)
-We can create another Lambda function to start your EC2 instance automatically — similar to “Stop EC2” setup.
+We can create another Lambda function to start EC2 instance automatically — similar to “Stop EC2” setup.

 ---